-With the UK in political turmoil as it prepares to enter Brexit negotiations, Westminster now faces another seismic shift in the political landscape: the election of Donald Trump as the 45th US President.
-What is the Trump presidency likely to mean for the UK and for Brexit itself?
+With the UK in political turmoil as it prepares to enter Brexit negotiations, Westminster now faces another seismic shift in the political landscape: the election of Donald Trump as US President.

 British Prime Minister Theresa May used her official social media accounts to issue a brief, measured statement congratulating Trump on his victory: